-Individuals with PWS may be at increased risk for respiratory difficulties.
-Hypotonia, weak chest muscles, and sleep apnea are among possible complicating factors.
+Individuals with PWS are at increased risk for respiratory difficulties.
+Hypotonia, weak chest muscles, swallowing abnormalities and sleep apnea are common.
 Anyone with significant snoring, regardless of age, should have a medical evaluation to look for obstructive sleep apnea.
+Infants commonly have central sleep apnea which generally improves over time but may also have obstructive sleep apnea due to hypotonia and other factors.
+Hypotonia can lead to diminished activity levels and low aerobic capacity.
+Hypoventilation may be central in origin.

-Other problems that can cause respiratory difficulties in the young can be chronic stomach reflux and aspiration.
-Although the lack of vomiting is felt to be prominent in PWS, reflux has been documented and should be investigated in young children with chronic respiratory problems.
-Individuals with obstructive apnea are at more risk for reflux as well.
+In children with PWS, chronic stomach reflux and aspiration are emerging as common problems.
+Reflux should be considered in young children with chronic respiratory problems; videofluroscopy is the preferred test.
+Individuals with obstructive apnea or obesity are at more risk for reflux.